-There are important geographical attributes behind port cluster formation., which varies substantially by maritime range, mainly for the following constraints:
+There are important geographical attributes behind port cluster formation, which varies substantially by maritime range, mainly owning to the following constraints:

 - Hinterland accessibility and density.
 Economic development, urbanization, and the distribution of resources imply an uneven hinterland density.
 As major economic regions are structured along corridors, this concentration favors specific container ports and port groups servicing these areas.
-The higher the density, the more the propensity towards clustering.
-Therefore, the nature of the hinterland is prone to cluster formation.
+The higher the density, the greater the propensity for clustering.
+Therefore, the nature of the hinterland influences cluster formation.

 - Economies of scale and infrastructure.
 The growing average size of containerships tends to restrict port choice because of draft limitations and underline the capital intensiveness of containerization.
-In turn, this incites a concentration of investments and infrastructure in a specific number of efficient container ports to generate enough traffic and economic returns.
-Technical and technological developments are prone to cluster formation.
+In turn, this incites a concentration of investments and infrastructure in a specific number of efficient container ports in order to generate enough traffic and economic return.
+Technical and technological developments an lean towards cluster formation.

 - The Yangtze River delta with ports such as Shanghai and Ningbo.